higherkindness/mu-scala/docs/src/main/tut/README.md

 Naturally, the [RPC] services are grouped in a [@tagless algebra].
 Therefore, we are following one of the primary principles of Freestyle; you only need to concentrate on the API that you want to expose as abstract smart constructors, without worrying how they will be implemented.

-In the above example, we can see that `sayHello` returns a `FS[HelloReply]`.
+In the above example, we can see that `sayHello` returns an `F[HelloReply]`.
 However, very often the services might:

 * Return an empty response.
 * Receive an empty request.